A Differential Entropy Estimator for Training Neural Networks

 In \cref{sec:synthetic_mi_estimation}, we estimate $\MI(X^d;Y^d)$ and $\MI(X^d;(Y^3)^d)$ where $(X,Y)$ are multivariate correlated Gaussian distributions with correlation coefficient $\rho_i$ in the $i$-th epoch.
 Subsequently, we estimate $\MI(X^d;Y^d)$ where $X,E \sim \mathcal U[-\sqrt{3}, \sqrt{3}]$ are independent and $Y$ is given by $Y = \rho_i X + \sqrt{1 - \rho_i^2} E$.
 In both cases, $\rho_i$ is chosen such that $\MI(X^d;Y^d) = 2i$ in the $i$-th epoch.

 All neural networks are randomly initialized.
 The bias, variance, and MSE during training as a function of the MI, can be observed in \cref{fig:appendix:gauss}.

 The estimation is performed in $10$ runs, randomly choosing the training meta-parameters as proposed by \citep{pmlr-v108-mcallester20a}.
-In \cref{fig:mi_gauss}~(bottom), we present the best run for each method, selected by distance from the true MI at the end of training.
+In \cref{fig:mi_gauss}, in light blue, we show the best run for each method by distance from the true MI at the end of training.
+An exponentially weighted average is shown in dark blue.
 The bias, variance, and MSE during training, as a function of the MI, can be observed in \cref{fig:appendix:uniform_bias_var_mse}.
 Details about the source distribution as well as details of the experiments can be found in \cref{tab:appendix:mi_uniform}.
 During experimentation it turned out to be beneficial to train the parameters $\bs\Theta$ and $\bs\theta$ in \cref{eq:MI} separately and substantially increase the learning rate for the training of $\bs\theta$.
 Thus, we increase the learning rate for the training of $\bs\theta$ by a factor of $10^3$.